New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Jets stats and trends

-- The Jets have yet to cover the spread this season when underdogs by 7 points or more.
+- The Jets have been underdogs by 7 points or more one time this season and have not covered the spread once.

-- New York's games this season have gone over the total in two out of five opportunities (40%).
+- New York's games this season have gone over the point total two times in five opportunities (40%).

 - The Jets rack up 92.2 fewer yards per game (267.0) than the Patriots allow per matchup (359.2).